-Furthermore, Connecticut will hold the state, its districts, and its schools accountable for improving student performance with the aim of ensuring that all students and subgroups are, on average, performing at the Goal level on the state assessments.
+Furthermore, Connecticut will hold the state, its districts, and its schools accountable for improving student performance with the aim of ensuring that all students and subgroups are increasing performance toward the Goal level on the state assessments.
 Connecticut is therefore using this waiver as an opportunity to raise the bar for its schools and districts from the minimal Proficiency standard required under NCLB to the more rigorous Goal standard, which is an indicator of college- and career-readiness.